 Home inspection.
-Even if your lender doesn’t require it, a home inspection is a smart investment.
+Even if your lender doesn’t require it, a home inspection may be a wise investment.
 It can detect existing problems with the home and, depending on the results, might give you an opportunity to renegotiate the price, ask for repairs or even back out of the offer.
-According to HomeAdvisor, home inspection costs typically range between $280 and $401.
+According to HomeAdvisor, home inspection costs typically range between $281 and $403.

 - Taxes.
 Depending on when you close and when property taxes are due, you could owe several months’ worth of property taxes at closing.
-They’re calculated based on your home’s value.
+They’re calculated based on your state/localities' rates.

 - Private mortgage insurance.
 If your lender requires private mortgage insurance (PMI), you may have to pay the first premium at closing.

 - Attorney fees.
-Some states require you to have an attorney manage closing to make sure all the documentation is set up correctly, so you’re protected.
+Some states require you to have an attorney manage the closing.

 - Processing fees.
 These fees cover the lender’s costs to prepare the loan.
 They could include loan origination or credit report fees and the cost of the application.